"Much read, little admired" - Can sports journalism be ‘serious’ journalism?

 Interestingly, sports' harshest critics tend not be academics, but other journalists.
 Of the more persistent slurs cast at the sports-desk, ‘toy department’ and ‘sandbox’ feature with worrying regularity; both suggest an less-than-professional approach to news.
 The late Terry Pratchett, himself a former reporter, once claimed to have done “every job (in journalism) but…sport, because even vultures will throw up on something”.
 Even sports journalists themselves seem uncertain as to the value of their vocation; a conflict encapsulated by Hugh McIlvanney’s admission that “after more than 30 years of writing on sport, it is still possible to (doubt) whether it really is a proper job for a grown person”.

-Zirin’s point of reference might be American football, but one can transplant his examples onto any popular sport (and its associated journalists) without too much fear of rejection.
+Zirin’s point of reference might be American football, but one can transplant his examples onto any popular sport (and its associated journalists) without fear of rejection.
 In the last year alone, British football journalists have presented us with jump-off points for debates on labour rights (Qatari stadia facilitated by wage slaves), racism (abuse of a black commuter by travelling Chelsea fans), sexism (the F.A’s ‘welcome home’ tweet to the England women’s team) and homophobia (the continued, yet entirely artificial absence of high-profile, gay footballers).
-Looking further back there are hundreds of examples where football has asked us to confront serious topics albeit in an unconventional fashion, perhaps without us even realising.
+There are countless examples where football has asked us to confront serious topics but in an unconventional fashion, perhaps without us even realising.

 According to David Rowe (an authority on all things sports media), sports journalism demonstrates seriousness most perceptibly through its influence on cultural and national identities.
 In Rowe’s view; “if culture is the ‘stuff’ of everyday life; the frame through which we experience … everything that surrounds us; then sport occupies an uncommonly prominent position within it”.
 Based on Rowe's theory, the images, ideas and rhetoric used to describe a sporting event can challenge, distort or reinforce the way we see ourselves and others; an unconventional by still 'serious' form of influence.
 A simplistic example of this process is detailed din picture two (below).